 The picture below should help explain that last sentence...

 Now it must be said (thanks Mark) that the proper way to deal with Darks is not to use a library and instead, run dark frames immediately following the lights so the temperature, camera orientation and focus are exactly the same as set for your lights capture.
 I would like at some point to conduct a test between library darks and darks done on the same evening and see how much of a difference the two ways make.
 Another good thing about BYEos is that it will name both the light frame and dark frame with the temperature at time of exposure.
-In the above example the lights were +3 degrees and the darks +10 degrees so quite a difference - something to take into account !
+In the above example the lights were +3 degrees and the darks +10 degrees so quite a difference -

 Ok, now a selection of darks from the library in each of those three exposures have now been added to the flow it is time to select some flats.